KevinRejevich/Latin102/quiz2.md

   Prometheus' heart was devoured by an eagle which Hercules shot dead with his arrows qua; eagle: feminine, sg; ablative becuase it is modifying the ablative of agent.
 Lycus tried to kill Megara and her sons Therimachus and Ophites.
 Lycus was killed by Hercules.
-  Lycus tried to kill Megara and her sons Therimachus and Ophites who was killed by Hercules. qui; Lycus: masculine, sg; nominative becuase it is modifying the subject of the sentence.
+  Lycus who was killed by Hercules tried to kill Megara and her sons Therimachus and Ophites. qui; Lycus: masculine, sg; nominative becuase it is modifying the subject of the sentence.
 Hercules stole a tripod from the temple at Delphi.
 Apollo refused to give Hercules an oracle.
- Hercules stole a tripod from the temple at Delphi because Apollo refused to give Hercules an oracle quod; Hercules: masculine, sg, nominative.; causation describing why Hercules stole the tripod who is the subject.
+ Apollo refused to give Hercules an oracle who stole a tripod from the temple at Delphi. quem; Hercules: masculine, sg, accusative.; accusative becuase it refers back to Hercules who is the direct object.
 Hercules killed his own wife Megara.
 Juno drove/threw Hercules into a fit of madness.
-  Hercules killed his own wife Megara because Juno drove Hercules into a fit of madness quod; Hercules: masculine, sg.; causation describing why Hercules killed his own wife who is the subject.
+   Juno drove Hercules who killed his own wife Megara into a fit of madness. quem; Hercules: masculine, sg.; quem refers back to Hercules who is the direct object of the sentence.

 Latin relative clauses
 For each sentence in the previous section: